Stocks Mini Rally Falters - UrduPoint

 Wall Street stocks fell at open of trading, with more positive economic data prompting concerns among investors about rate hikes by the US Federal Reserve.

-The Dow dropped 0.6 percent as trading got underway, while the broader S&P 500 shed 0.8 percent and tech-heavy Nasdaq Composite fell 1.2 percent.
+The Dow was down 1.4 percent in late morning trading, while the broader S&P 500 shed 1.8 percent and tech-heavy Nasdaq Composite fell 2.6 percent.

 "The momentum of the rally the stock market enjoyed yesterday has not carried over this morning," said Patrick O'Hare at Briefing.com.

-Revised Commerce Department figures now show the US economy expanded at a 3.2 percent annualized rate in July through September, up from a previous estimate of 2.9 percent.
+Revised Commerce Department figures now show the US economy expanded at a 3.2 percent annualised rate in July through September, up from a previous estimate of 2.9 percent.

 Meanwhile, first-time and continuing jobless claims fell last week.